 6.1 Purity of reagents

 Reagent grade chemicals should be used in all tests.
-Other grades may be used.
-Provided it is first ascertained the reagent is of sufficiently high purity to permit its use without lessening accuracy of the determination.
+Other grades may be used, provided it is first ascertained the reagent is of sufficiently high purity to permit its use without lessening accuracy of the determination.

 6.2 Solvents